codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ## Enabling the GitHub integration {: id="enabling"}

 To enable the GitHub integration, open your repository **Settings**, tab **Integrations**.
-When you add a new repository, the integration is already enabled by default with the [settings defined for your organization](../../organizations/configuring-default-git-provider-integration-settings.md).
+When you add a new repository, Codacy enables the integration using the [default settings for your organization](../../organizations/configuring-default-git-provider-integration-settings.md).

 ![GitHub integration](images/github-integration.png)